imzyp/pytorch_android_kotlin/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache-2.0 License

-## Acknowledgments
+## Reference project

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+Part of the code comes from the Pytorch  [android-demo-app](https://github.com/pytorch/android-demo-app)